zenoss/ZenPackGenerator/docs/jsonformat.rst

     }]

-* path: A Path within the device class hierarchy. [required]
+* path: An Path within the device organizer hierarchy.
+If this is not a guaranteed pre-existing organizer, it must also be specified in the :ref:`organizers` section. [required]
 * prefix: A prefix that combined with the path will give the final path to the device class. [optional]
     * You will almost never need to change this.